Skip to content

 Trackers Report in Safari Privacy Report

-Disable Privacy Report
+Disable the Privacy Report in Safari browser

 1. Launch the Safari browser on Mac.